MSHQ Premed Scholarship

 It has been a goal of mine since I started the Medical School Headquarters to give and support those students who may be close to giving up because of a lack of funds.
-While this scholarship isn’t just for those with a need, it’s my hope that we can make an impact in everyone’s life.
+While this premed scholarship isn’t just for those with need, it’s my hope that we can make an impact on everyone’s life.

-We’ve thought long and hard about how to best implement a scholarship here at the Medical School Headquarters and we’ve determined that doing an essay contest every quarter will allow for you to complete the application when you have time throughout the year and will give us some flexibility to review the applications.
-Our initial thought was monthly, but we quickly realized how much reading that was going to be!
+We thought long and hard about how to best implement a scholarship here at the Medical School Headquarters.
+We determined that doing an essay contest twice a year would allow you to complete the application when you have time throughout the year, and it would give us some flexibility in reviewing the applications.
+Our initial thought was monthly, and we launched the scholarship thinking it was going to be quarterly, but we quickly realized how much reading that was going to be!

-The essays will be similar to secondary essays prompts that you may see, so entering to win the scholarship will actually be helping you prepare for your applications!
+The essays will be similar to secondary essay prompts that you may see, so entering to win the scholarship will actually be helping you prepare for your applications!

-The first quarter for the scholarship will take place between Oct 2018-Dec 2018.
-All entries must be submitted by Dec 31st, 2018 at 11:59 pm PST.
-Unlike medical school admissions, these will not be scored on a rolling admissions basis, so take your time!
+Our Late 2019 Scholarship contest is now open and all entries must be submitted by Dec 31th, 2019 at 11:59 pm PDT.
+Unlike most medical school admissions, these will not be scored on a rolling admissions basis, so take your time!